WINEMAKER / Philip Shaw

 In 1980 after 8 years in Mildura, Philip transferred to Head Office in Sydney with responsibility for winery development and production for all company wineries.

 In 1982 Philip became Rosemount Estate’s winemaker and was instrumental in Rosemount’s extraordinary success around the world.
-From 1982 until 2000, the company grew from 50,000 cases to 6 million cases.
+From 1982 until 2000, the company grew from around 20,000 cases to 6 million cases.

 Whilst at Rosemount, Philip was also responsible for a joint venture with Mondavi in the USA as well as making a range of wines for Rosemount in the USA.

 Following the merger of Rosemount and Southcorp Wines in 2000, Philip became Head of Production for Southcorp Wines - a position he held until 2003.